mark-i-m/tutorials/terminal.md

 2. The basics
 3. `stdin`, `stdout`, `stderr`
 4. Pipes
-5. Interpreters
-6. Background processes
+5. Background processes
+6. Interpreters
+7. Scripting
-7. Common commands
+8. Common commands
+9. Subtleties

 ## What is a terminal (emulator)?